A Christa Clark (and family!) Thanksgiving

 In the spirit of sharing and gratitude, I thought I’d share what Thanksgiving is like for the Clark family (my two kiddos and myself) and a few of the things we do to keep the holiday simple, healthy, and fun.

 “I love Thanksgiving—no gifts, costumes or fancy attire, just a day to hit the pause button, share a special meal with the fam, and express gratitude for the people and experiences that enrich our lives.”

 Our traditions: a work in progress

 Our Thanksgiving Day routine is constantly evolving.
-We tend to stay home now rather than endure a lengthy road trip with the kids, and my husband and I are in the process of creating new traditions for the four of us.
+We tend to stay home now rather than endure a lengthy road trip with the kids, and are in the process of creating new traditions for the three of us.
 Last year we had a Thanksgiving Day birthday party for my now 4-year-old son, whose birthday falls on or around Thanksgiving each year.